skiselev/ttl-clock/Assembly_Instructions.md

   * Reset seconds first
   * Set minutes next
   * Finally set hours
-7. If needed fine tune the clock by turning the trim capacitor using a small screw driver.
+7. If needed fine tune the clock by turning the trim capacitor using a smallscrew driver.
 You might want to let the clock run overnight to check if gains or loses time

 __Congratulations!
 Enjoy your TTL Clock!__